kronborg6/CShell/README.md

 <b> i am replacinge $HOME for me that is /home/kronborg with ~ </b>

+## Try it

+only option at the moent is building it from source am developing on wsl debian and only test it on that

 ## Rules for this project

 try to liment chatgpt to compiler errors

-## try it

-only option at the moent is building it from source am developing on wsl debian and only test it on that